idpass/idpass-lite-java/README.md

 IDPassReader reader = new IDPassReader("default", inputStream, "changeit", "changeit");
 ```

-Once we have an `IDPassReader` object, we can then use it to generate a secure and biometrically-binding **ID PASS Lite** QR code identity card:
+Once we have an `IDPassReader` instance, we can then use it to generate a secure and biometrically-binding **ID PASS Lite** QR code identity card:

 ```java
 // Scan photo of card ID owner